 PORT ANGELES, Wash. — It's the center of the Pie Universe.

-A home in Port Angeles where countless people join Kate McDermott virtually in her cozy kitchen to get hands-on help making the perfect pie.
+A home in Port Angeles where countless people join Kate McDermott virtually and in-person in her cozy kitchen to get hands-on help making the perfect pie.

 "I really feel like pie called me,” said McDermott from her home, which she calls Pie Cottage, over strong coffee and a blueberry tart she just pulled from the oven.